intelligent-machine-learning/dlrover/docs/blogs/flash_checkpoint.md

 <text>Figure 4: The Paused Training Time to Save Checkpoint.</text>
 </div>

+Note: The experiment has not used `distributed_optimizer` of Megatron-LM.
+The checkpoint of `distributed_optimizer` needs to gather all optimizer shards from other ranks which takes a lone time.

 The figure illustrates that the I/O time to read checkpoint files when resuming training processes.
 With DLRover Flash Checkpoint,